frasermclean/personal-site/content/post/plausible-analytics-self-hosted-guide/index.md

 If everything went well, you should see a page similar to the following: ![Plausible Analaytics registration page](images/plausible-register.png)

 This will give us a basic installation running unencrypted on our server on port 8000.
-We will now look at how to secure this installation using HTTPS.

-## Adding a reverse proxy

 ## Putting it all together